JulianDietrich97/COVID19-ARG/README.md

 ## Results and Discussion
 In the notebook.
+### SARIMAX models comparisson:
+Both SARIMAX models demonstrated remarkable ability to capture the observed seasonal pattern in the original data and replicate it in subsequent predictions.
+This capacity to accurately reproduce seasonal fluctuations is crucial for effective forecasting.

+A significant difference was observed in the trends identified by the two SARIMAX models.
+The SARIMAX model without exogenous variables exhibited a more pronounced negative trend compared to the model that incorporated the considered exogenous variable.

+Quantitative evaluation of the models was based on key metrics, including the Mean Squared Error (MSE) and the Akaike Information Criterion (AIC).
+It was observed that the SARIMAX model incorporating the exogenous variable exhibited lower values in terms of MSE and AIC compared to the model that did not include this variable.
+These results indicate a better fit and greater explanatory power of the SARIMAX model with the analyzed exogenous variable.

+Finally, both models share similar characteristics in terms of autocorrelation in the residuals and skewness in the distribution.
+However, the model with the exogenous variable appears to have a better normality of the residuals (though not perfect) and less evidence of heteroscedasticity compared to the model without the exogenous variable.

 ## Conclusion
 According to the analysis conducted, evidence has been obtained that supports the hypothesis posited, which asserts that the implementation of vaccination programs is associated with a significant reduction in COVID-19 cases in the Argentine population.
 Additionally, it has been concluded that there is a negative and statistically significant correlation between vaccination coverage in the population, measured in terms of the proportion of immunized individuals per 100 persons, and the incidence of COVID-19 cases in the country.
 This correlation has been assessed considering a one-year lag in the analyzed data.